Stemmanuel95/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 There is no monitoring set up to track the health of the servers and services, making it difficult to identify and troubleshoot issues.

+# Task 3.
+Scale up

+## Specifics of the infrastructure we're describing.
+* Firstly, let's distinguish between an application server and a web server.
+A web server is responsible for serving static content such as HTML, CSS, and images.
+It's the first point of contact for a user's request, and it returns the content that matches the user's request.
+In contrast, an application server handles dynamic content and business logic.
+It interacts with a database and processes data to create dynamic content that is then served by the web server.

+* Now let's move on to the requirements listed.
+* Adding a server:
+You're adding a server to distribute the workload and ensure high availability.
+When you have multiple servers, you can distribute the load across them to avoid overburdening any one server.
+Additionally, if one server goes down, the others can continue to handle traffic, ensuring the availability of your service.

+* Adding a load balancer:
+A load balancer distributes incoming requests across multiple servers to ensure that no one server is overwhelmed.
+It can also provide redundancy by automatically redirecting traffic to healthy servers if one server goes down.
+Using HAProxy to configure a cluster provides even greater fault tolerance, as multiple load balancers can work together to ensure that traffic is always directed to healthy servers.

+* Splitting components onto separate servers:
+This is a best practice in infrastructure design as it allows you to scale each component independently.
+For example, if your web server is overloaded but your application server is not, you can simply add more web servers to handle the increased load.
+Similarly, if your database is struggling, you can scale it up or out to improve its performance.
+Separating the components also reduces the risk of interference between them and can improve security by ensuring that each component only has access to the resources it needs.
+Overall, this infrastructure design improves performance, scalability, and fault tolerance.
+It also allows you to isolate and scale each component independently, making it easier to manage your infrastructure as your service grows.